Aston Martin Virage: V8 Vantage Le Mans

-U.S. availability
+US availability

 The Virage would not become available in the United States until the summer of 1990 and the Virage Volante convertible became available later in 1992.
-Coupé versions and the Virage Vantage were not officially offered for sale in the U.S. The car's availability ended after the 1993 model year, due to the lack of passenger airbags and inability to meet emissions regulations.
+The later V8 Coupe version and the Virage Vantage were not officially offered for sale in the US.
+Availability was ended after the 1993 model year, due to the lack of passenger airbags and inability to meet emissions regulations.

 Virage (2011–2012)

-A new generation of the Virage was introduced at the 2011 Geneva Motor Show by Aston Martin.
-The Virage capitalised on the technology from the DBS and united it with the comfort and refinement found in the DB9 and Rapide.
-The Virage was intended to sit in the narrow slot between the basic DB9 and the flagship DBS.
-Aston Martin announced that the second generation of the Virage would be discontinued after 18 months of production, as the distinctions between it, the DB9, and the DBS were simply too slim.
-With only 1001 Aston Martin Virage produced, UK deliveries were 114 (right-hand drive) of which 22 were Coupés and 92 Volantes.